AdaMartin18010/FormalScience/docs/Matter/FormalModel/Software/WorkFlow/analysis/model/workflow_analysis14.md

     - Requires careful consideration of network latency and security between components.
 The Coordination Log typically remains centrally located or uses multi-region replication features of the underlying service.
 4. **Serverless Integration (Partial)**:
     - **Effect Handlers as Functions**: Simple Effect Handlers could be implemented as FaaS (Serverless Functions, e.g., AWS Lambda, Google Cloud Functions).
 The Fabric's Effect Router invokes these functions.
-    - **Cells as Functions (More Complex)**: *Potentially*, a Cell activation could trigger a FaaS function.
+    - **Cells as Functions (More Complex)**: _Potentially_, a Cell activation could trigger a FaaS function.
 The function would need to load its state (via Fabric API proxy or directly), execute logic, request effects (back to Fabric API), and save state before terminating.
 This introduces significant state management complexity and cold start latency issues for the FaaS model, likely less efficient than long-running Fabric worker nodes for frequent activations, but might be viable for infrequent, simple Cells.
 Requires a Fabric API Gateway accessible by the functions.
 5. **Edge Computing**: Lightweight Fabric nodes could potentially run on edge devices, executing Cells relevant to local processing, while coordinating with a central Fabric cluster via the Coordination Log (potentially buffered locally).
 Requires robust handling of intermittent connectivity.

 The key is the abstraction provided by the Fabric components and interfaces, allowing the underlying deployment infrastructure to be varied without changing the core Cell logic or orchestration model.
 The Kubernetes model often provides a good balance of scalability, resilience, and operational tooling.

-## XXIII.
+## 1.23 XXIII.
 Future Directions and Research

 This architectural style opens up several interesting avenues: